MengyuWu/ADB-HW2/README.txt

 Categories and Queries in order to execute this algorithm.

 Part II uses the following Java files:
+	Classification/WebDatabaseClassification.java
+	Classification/getWordsLynx.java
+	entity/Category.java
+	entity/Query.java
+	util/BingSearch.java
+	util/QueryHelper.java

+We chose option b for this part (not including multiple-word information in the content summaries).

+Part II is done in the same function that performs the algorithm in Part I (classify method in WebDatabaseClassification class).
+After calculating the coverage for Ci, the classify method calls the output summmary method,

+The samples and summary are cleared after outputting the summary in preparation for the next category level.

+For each category a database is classified under (not including level 2 categories), a content summary is created and output to a text file titled Category-siteName.txt, where the contents of the file is based on all docs retrived by same-level queries plus all the docs retrieved by ,,,,,,

+Classification/getWordsLynx.java is almost identical to the one included in the assignment instructions, and the functionality is identical to what was specified in the instructions - it converts an HTML doc to lowercase, treats any character not in the English alphabet as a word separator, and returns the set of words that appear in the document.

 5) Your Bing account key (so we can test your project) L5ZA7UJt279Hm0QcBPu50yHHWRS1ZNzlifvHTiK5onw